deprimus/Tale/SETUP.md

 Optional modules may require extra objects (props).
 These should be children of the master object.

+Some modules make use of the Tale config file, which is located in `Assets/Scripts/Tale` (the Tale source code).
+The file is named `Config.cs`, and allows you to adjust various parameters.
+Each module will describe each parameter that it makes use of.

 ### Dialog

+The dialog module can be used to show dialog on the screen.
+Animations can be added in order to gracefully transition to and from dialog.
+There are also
+CTC objects, which are there to prompt the player to click or press a button in order to advance the dialog.

 The dialog module uses the following props: